Astros, A’s clear benches, empty seats; Oak wins 9th in row

 Oakland batters were hit five times during the series, no Houston hitters were plunked.

-A’s catcher Austin Allen was also ejected and Astros manager Dusty Baker was tossed a half inning earlier.
+A’s catcher Austin Allen was also ejected and Astros manager Dusty Baker was tossed a half-inning earlier for arguing balls and strikes.
 Houston lost its fifth in a row overall.

 Ex-Astros player Fiers didn’t pitch this series.
 He went public to The Athletic in November about Houston’s detailed sign-stealing scam.
 The Astros have won the past three division crowns, a World Series in 2017 and AL pennant last year.
 The A’s won 97 each in 2018 and ’19 only to lose the AL wild-card game.